karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rps_tourney_work_log.md

 	<dd>A date given to the business or customer, by which a given task or project must be complete.</dd>
 </dl>

 While commitments almost always require estimates before they can be made, an estimate is in no way the same thing as a commitment.
 A commitment is most typically a single point in time.
 For example, Marty might tell his boss that Project Foo will be delivered no later than June 30.
+That's a commitment.

 An estimate is best thought of as a _range_ of effort.
 For example: Christy might tell Marty that Project Foo has a 90% chance of being complete within 750 engineer-hours, but also has an 80% chance of being complete within 450 person-hours.
-Another way of framing that is if Christy and her team were asked to deliver projects similar in size and shape to Project Foo, four out of times those projects would each complete in less than 450 person-hours, and the fifth project would be complete in less than 750 person-hours nine times out of ten.
+Another way of framing that is if Christy and her team were asked to deliver projects similar in size and shape to Project Foo, eight out of times those projects would each complete in less than 450 person-hours, and the other two would be complete in less than 750 person-hours.
 Note that there isn't a linear relationship here: 10% more certainty may add far more than just 10% more person-hours.
 Estimates are a tool for expressing the uncertainties and variablilities inherent in every project, and those challenges vary wildly from one project to another.

-Note also that estimates are not framed in terms of days, or weeks, or other such units of measure.
+Note also that estimates are not framed in terms of days, or weeks, or other such units of measure; they should always be measures in person-effort-hours.
 It is up to Marty and the business to decide how many people to have working on Project Foo and to decide how much of their time will be spent on it.
 If they're smart, they'll ensure that the team is "fenced off" such that they're only working on this one project, as multitasking will slow them down, increasing the number of person-hours needed.
+Christy should produce an estimate with a certain staffing level in mind, but if that estimate is in terms of person-effort-hours, adjusting it for different staffing scenarios should be relatively straightforward.

-Hopefully, Marty and Christy will also need to discuss the following:
+Hopefully, Marty and Christy will also discuss the following:

 * Different engineers will be faster or slower than others, with more experienced engineers generally being faster.
-Was Christy sizing the tasks based on how long it'd take _her_ to do them, or how long it'd take junior coder Joe to do them?
+Was Christy sizing the tasks based on how long it'd take _her_ to do them, or how long it'd take Junior Coder Joe to do them?
 * There are probably dependencies between various parts of the project, such that _A_ must be completed before _B_, and such.
 It's probably not a great idea to have 15 engineers assigned to the project if 14 of them will be blocked most of the time, waiting for other parts to be ready.
 * Adding extra bodies to the project will increase the amount of communication needed within the project team: emails, hallway conversations, meetings, etc. Past a certain number of team members, this communication overhead may very well eat more time than it saves.

 It's ultimately up to Marty to manage all of this, and to make deadline commitments based on his appetite for risk.
 This is really a political decision: can Marty (or the business) afford to miss their commitment on Project Foo?
 What is Project Foo's priority relative to the other things that need to get done and which folks can be spared to work on it?
-For really important deadlines, I'd encourage Marty to go with the 90% estimate, but for most projects, an 80% or less estimate is probably fine.
+Most commonly, projects are estimated to a 90% confidence interval.

 At the same time, though, it's Christy's job to discuss all of this with Marty and to help him understand how things might play out, based on the decisions that are made.
 Communication is a two-way street, and both parties are responsible for ensuring that they're on the same page.

 ## Where Do Estimates Come From?
 The Birds and the Bees of Estimation

 Communication is key, but Christy still needs to leverage something more concrete than her intuition and feelings when producing estimates.
 Those are good enough for very small tasks of a day or so but for anything substantial Christy needs to: produce a work breakdown, estimate all of the parts, and then combine those line-item estimates into a bottom-level estimate.
 For most moderately-sized projects, this estimation effort will probably include the creation of a basic design and architecture.
 For larger projects, the design and architecture will have to be completed before the estimate can be attempted.
-You have to know _what_ is being built and _how_ it's being built before you can start to figure out how long it will take.
+You have to know _what_ is being built and _how_ it's being built (at least to some extent) before you can start to figure out how long it will take.

 There are many different formal estimation methods available.
 The one I prefer is pretty simple to put together and is called the [three-point estimation](https://en.wikipedia.org/wiki/Three-point_estimation) process.
 Basically, for each task in a work breakdown, go through and make three estimates: the best-case estimate, the worst-case estimate, and the most-likely estimate.
 Plug those numbers into some formulas, and you'll get back out a weighted average estimate and a standard deviation for it.
 Plug the estimates and deviations for all of the tasks into a different set of formulas, and you'll get an overall estimate and standard deviation for the project back out.
 These formulas are pretty flexible: they can produce an upper-bound estimate for whatever confidence level you'd like.

 The Wikipedia article on Three-Point Estimation provides all of the background and formulas you'll need to start running with this technique.
-It's a pretty quick read, and well-worth the time it will take to familiarize yourself with it.
+It's a pretty quick read, and well worth the time it will take to familiarize yourself with it.
 As an example, I've put together a sample estimate for our hypothetical Project Foo, available here: [Software Project Estimation Template: Project Foo](https://docs.google.com/spreadsheets/d/1QEt9AWtXqIN-0O21MEzXL7Klg9UlI4z6hVmILZEtMHY/edit?usp=sharing).

-Moving beyond just the basic mechanics, there are a lot of best practices to try and implement when producing an estimate:
+Moving beyond just the basic mechanics, though, there are a lot of additional best practices to try and implement when producing an estimate:

 1. Always estimate in terms of person-effort-hours.
 1. Learn about how poisonous the [anchoring effect](https://en.wikipedia.org/wiki/Anchoring) can be and avoid it at all costs.
 Ensure that the folks producing estimates haven't had their estimates influenced (intentionally or otherwise) by other people.